William Brown

 Recalling our first glimpse of language models as simple bigram distributions, the most basic thing you can do in distributional modeling is just count co-occurrence probabilities in your dataset and repeat them as ground truth.
 This idea can be extended to conditional sampling or classification as “Naive Bayes” (blog post video), often one of the simplest algorithms covered in introductory machine learning courses.

 The next generative model students are often taught is the Gaussian Mixture Model and its Expectation-Maximization algorithm; Gaussian Mixture Models + Expectation-Maximization algorithm.
-This blog post and this video give decent overviews; he core idea here is assuming that data distributions can be approximated as a mixture of multivariate Gaussian distributions.
+This blog post and this video give decent overviews; the core idea here is assuming that data distributions can be approximated as a mixture of multivariate Gaussian distributions.
 GMMs can also be used for clustering if individual groups can be assumed to be approximately Gaussian.

 While these methods aren’t very effective at representing complex structures like images or language, related ideas will appear as components of some of the more advanced methods we’ll see.